 It received over 18,000 sets of responses from more than 130 countries worldwide and highlights several important aspects of employment in India Inc. The trends on salary hike in India in the post-pandemic year is quite satisfying, if not overwhelming.

 Sectors Offering Higher Salary Hikes In India

-According to the report, high tech, pharmaceuticals along with consumer products and retail are projected to offer a median salary increase of close to 8% which is more than the general pegged industry projection.
+According to the report, high-tech, pharmaceuticals along with consumer products and retail are projected to offer a median salary increase of close to 8% which is more than the general pegged industry projection.

 Pay For Performance To Increase In India Inc.

-Rajul Mathur, Consulting Head Talent & Rewards from Willis Towers Watson India mentioned that with compensation budgets which are definitely lower than previous years – all thanks to the pandemic, Indian companies are now most likely to prioritise allocating it towards protecting more able and skilled talent.
+Rajul Mathur, Consulting Head Talent & Rewards from Willis Towers Watson India mentioned that with compensation budgets which are definitely lower than previous years – all thanks to the pandemic, Indian companies are now most likely to prioritize allocating it towards protecting more able and skilled talent.

 2021 vs 2020: Decrease In Average Pay Hike India

 The survey also notes that the median salary increase at the executive level which is projected at 7% for 2021 is marginally lower than 2020 which recorded 7.1% hike in salary.